great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

     - **Account or locator**: Enter your Snowflake account or locator information.
 The locator value must include the geographical region.
 For example, `us-east-1`.
 To locate these values see [Account Identifiers](https://docs.snowflake.com/en/user-guide/admin-account-identifier).

-3. (Optional) Complete the following fields:
+3. Optional.
+Complete the following fields:

     - **Database**: Enter the name of the Snowflake database where the data you want to validate is stored.